 He knows the right moments to venture into downtown and the times to avoid it.
 He knows the ideal places to catch an epic sunset or sunrise, and when to skip the guided tours.

-Follow along to see Hoi An through Réhahn’s lens.
+Follow along to get an insider’s view of where to visit in Hoi An through Réhahn’s lens.

 Colors, Culture and Cuisine

 Hoi An is a destination that has distinguished itself as out-of-the-ordinary.

 Amongst the megacities and tourism hotspots that fill Vietnam, it is known as a haven of architectural beauty and tranquility.
 It even beats out famous destinations such as Hanoi and Halong Bay as one of the best places to visit in Vietnam for international travelers.
 This is largely due to its natural scenery, historic yellow walls, and famed shopping.

 The tourist sites are certainly worth seeing, just try to arrive as early as possible to avoid the crowds!